-In this review we have summarized how food processing effects MRP formation in some of the very common foods.
+In this review, we have summarized how food processing affects MRP formation in some of the very common foods.
 We will restrict our discussion to soy, meat and other constituents that are customarily used in meat formulations.

 We will look more closely at the impact of different processing parameters on animal health and protein conversion rates.
 Before we do any of these, lets review the Millard reaction and before we do that, we briefly look at reducing sugars again.

 In order to understand the Millard reaction, we must first make some notes on reducing sugars.
 “A sugar that serves as a reducing agent due to a free aldehyde (H -C=O) or ketone (C=O) functional groups in its molecular structure, capable of reducing metal ions such as Cu+ and Ag+.
 Reducing sugars such as glucose and fructose will reduce solutions in Benedict’s test and FEHLING’S test.

 An easy way to remember them is that all monosaccharides are reducing sugars.
 Some disaccharides, oligosaccharides and polysaccharides are reducing sugars.
 Examples of monosaccharide reducing sugars are the dietary monosaccharides galactose, glucose and fructose.